-I’ve often been asked the difference between a spreadsheet and a financial model, and there is a fine line of definition between the two.
+I’ve often been asked the difference between a spreadsheet and a financial model, medicine and there is a fine line of definition between the two.
 In a nutshell, an Excel spreadsheet is simply the medium that we can use to create a financial model.
 (Of course there are other programs besides Excel that can be used for modelling, but that’s another story!)

 At the most basic level, a financial model which has been built in Excel is simply a complex spreadsheet.
 The definition of a financial model is a structure which contains input data and outputs.
 By changing the input data, we can test the results of these changes on the output results, and this sort of sensitivity analysis is most easily done in an Excel spreadsheet.